bernardleanse/CV/README.md

 ## Bernard Leanse

+I graduated from makers academy in December 2021, having learned so much!
+I think the most important skills taken away are teamworking, learning to embrace and accept frustration as part of the process, applying knowledge of concepts to new language/technology and learning while working on brand new projects.

+I am now very keen to join a company where I can reinforce what I've learned at Makers and really learn how to do things in the best way possible!

 Always been drawn to engineering and problem solving!
 Been into tech and computers since a teenager.

 I studied Chemical Engineering for two years and dropped out following personal difficulties.

 Became hooked on speciality coffee work and managed a top coffee place for a while.
 My personality is very all or nothing, when I decide i'm doing something, I become obsessively meticulous with my approach unitl the job is done!

-I graduated from makers academy in December 2021, having learned so much!
-I think the most important skills taken away are teamworking, learning to embrace and accept frustration as part of the process, applying knowledge of concepts to new language/technology and learning while working on brand new projects.